tomasklaen/uosc/README.md

 Example context menu:

 This is the default pre-configured menu if none is defined in your `input.conf`, but with added shortcuts.
-To both pause & move the window with left mouse button, so that you can have the menu on the right one, enable `click_threshold` in `uosc.conf` (see default `uosc.conf` for example/docs).

 ```
-menu        script-binding uosc/menu
-mbtn_right  script-binding uosc/menu
 s           script-binding uosc/subtitles          #!
 Subtitles
 a           script-binding uosc/audio              #!
 Audio tracks
 q           script-binding uosc/stream-quality     #!
 Stream quality